 Download Trevor’s White Paper on Location Based Marketing and Mobile Phones

-Fenbrook Consulting has been involved in NFC since before the original announcement in 2004, and has watched the evolution of the technology and business relationships closely.
-In that time, the application areas which NFC addresses have evolved, and the players are lining up to capture a share of what they expect to be a large and exciting new market.
-After all, what could be more attractive than tapping into the devices that so many people carry with them at all times, with a whole range of new possibilities to make life more convenient, immediate, and cool?
+Fenbrook Consulting has been involved in NFC since before the original announcement in 2004.
+What could be more attractive than tapping into the devices that so many people carry with them at all times, with a whole range of new possibilities to make life more convenient, immediate, and cool?

 So, where specifically will NFC make a difference, and how can Fenbrook help?
 Based on our experience with contactless cards, and the extra functionality offered by NFC, here are our tips to watch out for: